Skip to content

 Which one is more expensive?

 Different pricing structures.
 Bookkeepers typically charge monthly retainer fees ($300–$2,500+/month for U.S. small businesses, scaling with transaction volume and complexity).
 Accountants and CPAs charge per engagement or hourly: business tax returns range $500–$3,000+, advisory work ranges $150–$500+/hour.
 Full outsourced accounting services (combining both roles) typically run $1,500–$5,000+/month.
-The bookkeeper is ongoing operational cost; the accountant is event-driven cost.
+The bookkeeper is an ongoing operational cost; the accountant is an event-driven one.

 The two roles, defined